Abkhazia: Within the Soviet Union

-The policy of repression was eased after Stalin's death and Beria's execution, and the Abkhaz were given a greater role in the governance of the republic.
+The policies were reversed after the Stalin's death in 1953.
 As in most of the smaller autonomous republics, the Soviet government encouraged the development of culture and particularly of literature.
-The Abkhazian ASSR was the only autonomous republic in the USSR in which the language of the titular nation (in that case Abkhazian) was confirmed in its constitution as one of its official languages.
+The Abkhazian ASSR was the only autonomous republic in the USSR in which the language of the titular nation (in that case Abkhaz) was confirmed in its constitution as one of its official languages.

-In the post-war period, the Abkhazian ASSR was dominated by the ethnic Abkhazs, who occupied many more positions in the autonomous republic compared to Georgians.
-During the late Soviet period, ethnic Abkhazs occupied 41% of the seats in Abkhazian Supreme Soviet, and 67% of the republican ministers were ethnically Abkhaz.
-Moreover, they held even larger proportion of lower level official posts within the autonomous republic.
+After 1953, the Soviet government implemented policies which enhanced the status of selected minority languages in Georgia and Russian language, and downgraded the status of Georgian in its autonomous regions.
+The education system reverted to the pre-Stalin model, with instruction in Abkhaz through the fourth grade and in Russian thereafter.
+The teaching of the Georgian language in Abkhaz schools ceased completely, which led to the estrangement of younger generations from Georgian language and culture, as Abkhazians were brought up speaking Russian.
+In the following period, the Abkhazian ASSR was dominated by the ethnic Abkhazs, who occupied many more positions in the autonomous republic compared to Georgians.
+During the late Soviet era, ethnic Abkhazs occupied 41% of the seats in the Abkhazian Supreme Soviet, and 67% of the republican ministers were ethnically Abkhaz.
+Moreover, they held even larger proportion of the lower level official posts within the autonomous republic.
 The first secretary of the communist party in Abkhazia was also ethnically Abkhaz.
-All of this was despite the fact that Abkhazians made up only 17.8% of the region's population, while Georgians were 45.7% and other ethnicities (Greeks, Russians, Armenians, etc.) — 36.5%.
+All of this was despite the fact that Abkhazians made up only 17.8% of the region's population, while Georgians made up 45.7%, and other ethnicities (Greeks, Russians, Armenians, etc.) made up 36.5%.